vippsas/feedapi-spec/SPEC.md

 * `closed`: If set, it is guaranteed that no new events will appear on this feed.

-* `lastCursor`: Required if partition is closed, optional otherwise.
-  Provides the last cursor on the feed at the time of the poll.

 * `startsAfterPartition` and `cursorFromPartitions`: Optional.
 Used to change the number of partitions; in each case either one mechanism or the other one is used.
 See section above for description.

-* `filters`: A list of additional filter flags that are supported.
-  See `filter-*` below.

-### Flags

-Protocol flags are provided as fields on the root (boolean or sub-structs with more information).
-The list will likely be extended in the future.

-Currently supported flags:

-* `stream`: The stream argument is supported.
-See below.
-* `exactlyOnce`: Each event `id` will always be present exactly once on the feed and never seen again.
-If this is false, the same event `id` may appear several times (usually with the exact same contents, indicating a delivery retry further behind in the pipeline, although any such guarantees is application specific).
-  For instance, an adaptor on top of Azure Event Hub should set `exactlyOnce` to `false`.

 ## Fetch call